threddyrex/bluesky-powershell/README.md

 At the moment only a few scenarios are supported.
 They are below.

+You can view docs for the Bluesky API on their web site: https://docs.bsky.app/docs/get-started

 &nbsp;

 # Dot-source the script to load the functions